-And in my pastor’s wife heart the old longing sat, calling out to God….
+In my heart an old longing sat, calling out to God….

 “I just want a friend.
 One single friend.”

 This is what we all want, isn’t it?
 I mean, all of us on this round planet, searching for someone to understand us and love us “heart and soul.”
 This isn’t a romantic verse.
-It’s a verse about going into battle…together.
-It’s not about our husband’s being our soul mates.
-It’s helpful to remember that God is always enough, but this verse shows us that God is not only enough of a friend, but He’s a friend that cares.
+It’s a verse about going into the thick of life…together.
+God is always enough, but this verse shows us that God is not only enough, but He’s a friend that cares enough to bring us other friends.
 He values people and relationships in our lives and works through them.